huntereason/Testing/README.md

 ## Installation

-Clone this repository, and run:
+Clone this repository, and run: STUFF
 ```sh
 $ npm install
 ```